cravingsleep/nvim/readme.md

 The gutter shows where changes to the file have been made with green for addition, blue for modification and red for deletion.

+You can also view the git status of the project by using `<leader>gs`.

 See the [keymaps](./keymap.md#git)

 ### File Finder